cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Also, authenticated key-exchange protocols generate keys that need to be uniquely and verifiably bound to a pair of identities.
-In the case of OPAQUE, those identities correspond to IdU and IdS.
+In the case of OPAQUE, those identities correspond to idU and IdS.
 Thus, it is essential for the parties to agree on such identities, including an agreed bit representation of these identities as needed.

 Applications may have different policies about how and when identities are determined.
-A natural approach is to tie IdU to the identity the server uses to fetch EnvU (hence determined during password registration) and to tie IdS to the server identity used by the client to initiate an offline password registration or online authenticated key exchange session.
+A natural approach is to tie idU to the identity the server uses to fetch envU (hence determined during password registration) and to tie IdS to the server identity used by the client to initiate an offline password registration or online authenticated key exchange session.
-IdS and IdU can also be part of EnvU or be tied to the parties' public keys.
+IdS and idU can also be part of envU or be tied to the parties' public keys.
 In principle, it is possible that identities change across different sessions as long as there is a policy that can establish if the identity is acceptable or not to the peer.
 However, we note that the public keys of both the server and the user must always be those defined at time of password registration.

-# Key Exchange Protocol Instantiations {#instantiations}
+# Authenticated Key Exchange Protocol Instantiations {#instantiations}

-This section describes several instantiations of OPAQUE using different KE protocols.
+This section describes several instantiations of OPAQUE using different AKE protocols.
+As discussed in {{security-considerations}}, each AKE protocol requires KCI resistance.
-For the sake of concreteness it only includes KE protocols consisting of three messages, denoted KE1, KE2, KE3, where KE1 and KE2 include DH values sent by client and server, respectively, and KE3 provides explicit client authentication and full forward security (without it, forward secrecy is only achieved against eavesdroppers).
+For the sake of concreteness it only includes AKE protocols consisting of three messages, denoted KE1, KE2, KE3, where KE1 and KE2 include key exchange shares (DH values) sent by client and server, respectively, and KE3 provides explicit client authentication and full forward security (without it, forward secrecy is only achieved against eavesdroppers).

 As shown in {{OPAQUE}}, OPAQUE cannot use less than three messages so the 3-message instantiations presented here are optimal in terms of number of messages.
 On the other hand, there is no impediment of using OPAQUE with protocols with more than 3 messages as in the case of IKEv2 (or the underlying SIGMA-R protocol {{SIGMA}}).

-The generic outline of OPAQUE with a 3-message KE protocol is as follows:
+The generic outline of OPAQUE with a 3-message AKE protocol is as follows:

 - C to S: credential_request, KE1
 - S to C: credential_response, KE2